Canon 1D X Mark II vs Fujifilm XP130

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the XP130) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the XP130 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the XP130 have been discontinued, but can regularly be found used on ebay.
 The 1DX Mark II was replaced by the Canon 1DX Mark III, while the XP130 was followed by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 1DX Mark II and XP130 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Fujifilm XP130 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Fujifilm XP130 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X Mark II: